Independent verification for AI citations

 Atomic claims

-Subject·predicate·object triples extracted from prose.
-The unit of memory is small enough to verify, large enough to reason over.
+Subject-predicate-object triples, small enough to verify and large enough to reason over.

 Span fingerprint

-Every claim stores a blake3 hash of the exact source bytes.
-Edit the note, the hash changes, downstream uses re-validate or fall stale.
+A full-width blake3 hash of the exact source bytes.
+Edit the note and the hash changes.

 Citation validator